HANDFUL: Sequential Grasp-Conditioned Dexterous Manipulation with Resource Awareness: Simulation Experiments

 \subsection{Simulation Experiment Setup}

-We use \benchmark, and initialize the simulation environments with an xArm7 robot arm and a LEAP Hand~\cite{shaw2023leaphand} as the end-effector.
-While we use the LEAP Hand, our method, \method, is not specific to the platform and in principle could be applied to other dexterous multi-fingered hands (e.g., the Allegro Hand).
+We use \benchmark with an xArm7 robot arm and a LEAP Hand~\cite{shaw2023leaphand}.
+However, \method is not platform specific and could, in principle, be applied to other dexterous multi-fingered hands (e.g., the Allegro Hand).